zardra/nuclide/docs/_docs/languages/hack.md

 ![](/static/images/docs/language-hack-badly-formatted.png)

-If your cursor is inside the function and you `cmd-shift-C` (`ctrl-shift-C` on Linux), your will be formatted.
+Place your cursor inside the function and press `Cmd-Shift-C` (`Ctrl-Shift-C` on Linux) to apply the coding standards to the function.

 ![](/static/images/docs/language-hack-well-formatted.png)

 ## Debugging

 Nuclide has support for debugging PHP and Hack projects.
+[HHVM](https://docs.hhvm.com/hhvm/installation/introduction) is required for debugging
-[HHVM](https://docs.hhvm.com/hhvm/installation/introduction) is required for debugging Hack and PHP code.
+Hack and PHP code.

 > Theoretically, PHP debugging should work on other XDebug-compatible runtimes like Zend, but we